richardanaya/voir/README.md

 ### Dispatching actions

 Let's make it easy for our view to dispatch actions.
-We use another mixin that makes it easy to emit actions from your component:
+We use another mixin lets you emit actions from your component:

 ```html
 <div id="demo">